TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

 Use an extension
 ================

-We recommend to create your own extension for adding content elements.
+We recommend to create your own extension for new custom content element types.
 The following example uses the extension key `examples`.

 Here you can find information on how to